Josh Bell homers again, Pirates beat Reds 7-2 for split

+CINCINNATI (AP) — Josh Bell is finishing off one of the best power-hitting months in Pirates history.

-CINCINNATI (AP) — Josh Bell tied the Pirates record with his 12th homer in May, and Pittsburgh stopped Derek Dietrich’s home run spree Wednesday, beating the Cincinnati Reds 7-2 for a split of their four-game series.
+The switch-hitting first baseman tied the club record with his 12th homer in May , and Pittsburgh beat the Cincinnati Reds 7-2 Wednesday for a split of their four-game series that ended with more bruised feelings.

-Bell’s three-run homer tied Jason Bay’s mark from May 2006.
-His 23rd extra-base hit in May left him one shy of Paul Waner’s club record for any month.
-He had three hits, raising his average to .345 with 18 homers overall.
+Bell’s three-run homer gave him 18 overall and equaled Jason Bay’s mark of 12 in May 2006.
+His 23rd extra-base hit in the month left him one shy of Paul Waner’s club record for any month.

+Bell also had a pair of singles, raising his average to .345 and extending his hitting streak to nine games.
+He’s hit safely in 28 of the last 29 games.

+“It’s been one of the most special starts I’ve seen in all the years I’ve been at the major league level, and I’ve seen some really good players,” manager Clint Hurdle said.

+“He’s seeing everything so well, it’s a joke,” left-hander Steven Brault said.
+“He’s going to hit something hard.”

+The series wrapped up with another tense moment between the Ohio River rivals.
+Reds manager David Bell was ejected by umpire Jeff Nelson in the eighth for a heated discussion with the umpire crew after Eugenio Suarez was hit by a pitch.

-Tensions have been high between the clubs this season, and Reds manager David Bell was ejected in the eighth inning after Pittsburgh’s Clay Holmes hit Eugenio Suarez on the back of the left hand with a pitch.
-Suarez walked toward the mound and exchanged words with Holmes, but players stayed in the dugouts.
-Suarez left the game, and umpire Jeff Nelson tossed Bell after his heated discussion with the crew.
+Pittsburgh’s Clay Holmes got Suarez on the back of the left hand with a fastball.
+Suarez walked toward the mound and exchanged words with Holmes , but players stayed in the dugouts.
+Suarez left the game for X-rays that were negative.
+Bell continued arguing.

+“Clearly, we’re not going to be protected by the umpires,” said Bell, who’s been ejected four times this season.
+“Clearly, they think it’s OK to let them throw at our hitters.
+The league seems to think it’s OK.”

+Last season, a pitch by Taillon broke Suarez’s right thumb, causing him to miss 16 games.

 Colin Moran also had a three-run shot off Anthony DeSclafani (2-3), who has given up seven homers in his last three starts.

-Left-hander Steven Brault (2-1) fanned Dietrich twice during his latest shutdown performance against the Reds.
+Brault (2-1) allowed three singles in 5 1/3 innings, his latest shutdown performance against the Reds.
 Brault is 4-0 career against Cincinnati with a 1.03 ERA and a scoreless streak of 19 2/3 innings.

-His biggest task was stopping Dietrich, who homered three times during an 11-6 win Tuesday night.
+His biggest task was stopping Derek Dietrich, who homered three times during an 11-6 win Tuesday night.
 Seven of Dietrich’s 17 homers this season are against the Pirates, including one he admired last month at PNC Park that upset the Pirates and led to a benches-clearing fracas.
 Dietrich was limited to a pair of singles.

 The start of the game was delayed 2 hours, 13 minutes because of rain.

-It was a costly series for the Pirates, who already had two starters — Trevor Williams and Jameson Taillon — on the injured list.
-Jordan Lyles lasted only four innings on Tuesday night because of discomfort in his left hamstring.

-Brault allowed three singles and struck out five in 5 1/3 innings of his third start.
-The left-hander opened the season in the bullpen but moved to the rotation when it was depleted by injuries.
+The delay didn’t bother the Pirates, who matched their season high with 15 hits.

+“It was a good day,” Hurdle said.
+“The sun came out, the bats showed up.”

 TRAINER’S ROOM